mansstiv/System-Programming/README.md

 # System-Programming

 ## Part1
-Purpose of ths project is to implement a programm, which based on an input file, can extract informations and can answer different questions about virus cases.
+Purpose of ths project is to implement a program, which based on an input file, can extract informations and can answer different questions about disease cases.
+It mainly focuses on data structures and time complexity.

+### Input
+A [file](small.txt) with patient records entries.
+For example, a record could be ```889 Mary Smith COVID-2019 China 25-1-2019 27-1-2019```.

 ### Structures
 1. Hash Tables
 2. Linked lists
-3. Rea d Black Trees
+3. Red Black Trees

 ### Why these structures?
 Due to the big amount of patient records entries, hash tables and red black trees can secure a small time complexity on performing specific queries.